SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   The second half tells you which type implements the macro and what module that type is in.

-- Macro attributes and their meaning:
-  XXX expand this bullet
+- Freestanding macros are marked with `@freestanding`.
+  Attached macros are marked with `@attached`.

+- Arguments to those macros describe usage more specifically:

-    - `@freestanding(expression)`
+    - `@freestanding(expression)`   (XXX TR: Any other kind of freestanding?)
     - `@attached(peer, names:)`
     - `@attached(member, names:)`
     - `@attached(memberAttribute)`  (XXX TR: Can this take `names:` too?)
     - `@attached(accessor, names:)`

-- Every declaration a macro introduces in its expansion must be included in the list of names the macro declares.
+- Every declaration that a macro creates in its expansion must be included in the list of names the macro declares in an attribute.
+  Exception: A macro that uses `arbitrary`.
   However, a macro can declare a name but omit a corresponding declaration in the expansion.
   (For example, because one already exists.)

+- TR: Are any of the options in these macros expected to be uncommon enough that we should document them in the reference but omit them from the guide's teaching path?

 - Macro declaration naming: